 Potatoes are carbohydrate-rich root vegetables that are creamy and starchy.
-If you’re on a low-carb diet, what are the best low-carb substitutes for potatoes?
-Find the 8 best low-carb potato substitutes.
+If you’re on a low-carb diet, what are the best alternatives to using potatoes when cooking?
+Find the best low-carb potato substitutes including cauliflower, turnips, kohlrabi, rutabaga, celery root, radishes, butternut squash, and zucchini.

 Potatoes in basket and on wooden table.